DMNerd/Hackintosh/README.md

-# Hackintosh
+# BigSur Hackintosh Asus Z390-p
-My new Hackintosh repository for prime Z390-p Hackintosh
+My new Hackintosh repository for prime Z390-p Hackintosh.
+This was long time comming.
+This is not a full guide - it should serve as a outline/documentation of my build and insight as to why some thing are the way they are.

 ![SysInfo](https://github.com/DMNerd/Hackintosh/blob/main/Extra/Screenshots/Info.png)